 Guesthouses are a common rental throughout South Korea, and they can provide you with a nice place to stay that is private, unlike a hostel.
 Most Airbnb rental costs will range from $30-$100 US dollars.
 The price will change depending on the type of accommodation, duration of stay, and the number of people.

 Apartments can be rented for about $30 US dollars, while the higher prices are often for large rental properties and private homes.

 Once you’ve booked your ticket and decided on accommodation, the next most important considerations for your budget will be when you are in South Korea.
 Food and drink are important to factor into your budget because you will need to eat and will probably be excited to taste the authentic cuisine.

 While South Korean may be overlooked in their cuisine, they have made one famous dish that has become internationally popular.
-Kimchi is fermented vegetables, usually cabbage and radish, which are seasoned gochugaru, onions, and garlic.
-The dish has made its way across the world, but it isn’t the only dish that you should try.
+Kimchi is fermented vegetables, usually, cabbage and radish, which are seasoned gochugaru, onions, and garlic.
+The dish has made its way across the world; however, it isn’t the only dish that you should try.

 With plenty of tasty dishes to choose from, budget travelers will be happy to know that you don’t have to break the bank to eat out.
-Street food is widely popular throughout South Korea and some dishes will cost less than $5 US dollars with the most affordable costing less than $1 US dollar.
-But if you are looking for a full plate, you should expect to spend about $10 US dollars.
+Street food is widely popular throughout South Korea, and some dishes will cost less than $5 US dollars, with the most affordable costing less than $1 US dollar.
+If you are looking for a full plate, you should expect to spend about $10 US dollars.